rnicholus/nimble/README.md

 Planning documents will be maintained (at least initially) in the [wiki][wiki].
 Actionable items will ultimately be backed by [issues][issues], ironically.

-The code for this project will be AGPL licensed.
+The code for this project will be MIT licensed.
 Please see the [LICENSE file][license] for the leaglese.

 [api]: http://developer.github.com/v3/issues/